Fernando Abad: Long Island Ducks

+Abad signed a minor league contract with the New York Mets on March 25, 2018.
+On June 7, Abad was suspended 80 games after testing positive for Stanozolol, a performance-enhancing substance and was released by the Mets upon the announcement of the news.

-On August 3, 2018, Abad signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.
-He became a free agent following the 2018 season.
+On August 3, 2018, Abad signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 19 games for the Ducks, he logged a 1-0 record and 0.48 ERA with 23 strikeouts and 2 saves across 18 2/3 innings pitched.
+Abad became a free agent following the 2018 season.

 San Francisco Giants

-On February 16, 2019, Abad signed a minor league deal with the San Francisco Giants.
-On August 15, the Giants selected Abad's contract.
-He posted an ERA of 4.15 in 21 games.
+On February 16, 2019, Abad signed a minor league contract with the San Francisco Giants organization.
+In 41 appearances split between the Double–A Richmond Flying Squirrels and Triple–A Sacramento River Cats, he compiled a 2.70 ERA with 55 strikeouts and 13 saves over 50 innings pitched.
+On August 15, the Giants selected Abad's contract, adding him to their active roster.
+In 21 games for San Francisco, he logged a 4.15 ERA with 9 strikeouts across 13 innings of work.
+On November 2, the Giants declined their option on Abad for the 2020 season, making him a free agent.

-Second stint with Washington Nationals

-On December 18, 2019, Abad returned to the Washington Nationals, signing a minor league deal.
-He was released on July 17, 2020.

 New York Yankees

+On December 18, 2019, Abad returned to the Washington Nationals, signing a minor league contract with the organization.
+He was released by the Nationals on July 17, 2020.

-On July 24, 2020, Abad signed with the New York Yankees organization.
-He became a free agent on November 2, 2020.
+On July 24, 2020, Abad signed a minor league contract with the New York Yankees organization.
+He became a free agent on November 2.

 Baltimore Orioles

 On December 16, 2020, Abad signed a minor league contract with the Baltimore Orioles organization.

-After the 2020 season, he played for Toros del Este of the Dominican Professional Baseball League(LIDOM).
+After the 2020 season, he played for Toros del Este of the Dominican Professional Baseball League (LIDOM).
 He has also played for Dominican Republic in the 2021 Caribbean Series.
 After posting a 4.26 ERA with 27 strikeouts in 26 appearances for the Triple-A Norfolk Tides, the Orioles selected Abad's contract on August 15, 2021.

 Saraperos de Saltillo

 On March 23, 2022, Abad signed with the Saraperos de Saltillo of the Mexican League.
+In 4 games for Saltillo, he registered a 2-0 record and 2.25 ERA with 7 strikeouts over 4 innings of relief.

 Seattle Mariners

 On May 4, 2022, Abad signed a minor league deal with the Seattle Mariners.
-He was assigned to the Triple-A Tacoma Rainiers, with whom he recorded a 3.56 ERA in 40 appearances, striking out 32 batters in 43.0 innings pitched.
+He was assigned to the Triple-A Tacoma Rainiers, with whom he recorded a 3.56 ERA in 40 appearances, striking out 32 batters in 43 innings pitched.
 He elected free agency following the season on November 10.